 Key Takeaway: Is Retiring In Vietnam Worth The Money?

-No. I'll take the 3-6 month visa my United States passport allows me.
-Half a year gives me enough time to enjoy the affordable housing, cheap and delicious street food, and stunning landscape.
-But, without a proper long-term stay visa process (the consulate literally advertises using visa runs as the "Best Way To Extend Your Stay"), retiring in Vietnam is too much of a hassle.
+Americans retiring to Vietnam can stay 2-3 months with a couple visa runs and a United States passport.
+A few months is enough time to enjoy the affordable housing, delicious cheap street food, and stunning landscape.
+But, without a proper long-term stay visa process (the consulate literally advertises using visa runs as the "Best Way To Extend Your Stay"), retiring in Vietnam is too much of a hassle and not worth adding several hundred dollars to your retirement budget for visa runs.

 If I don't recommend retiring in Vietnam, what countries do I recommend with a retirement visa?